 The ideal workplace would have all of these characteristics.
 In reality, most workplaces have only a few.
 Some particularly challenging environments will have none of them.

-The best thing to be aware of as a job hunter, employee or manager is what characteristics make a fulfilling work environment.
+The best thing to be aware of is what characteristics make a fulfilling work environment.
 From there, you can judge the suitability of your own work environments; whether they are palatable for you or if you need to improve them by promoting a more positive corporate culture.

 About the author: James Thorp is a graduand at the University of Birmingham.
 Having studied English with Creative Writing, he now plans on moving on towards an MA in Creative Writing before moving on to copywriting, higher education or Charity work.
 In his spare time he curates his own blog: www.wanderinglikewater.wordpress.com, writes poetry, maintains a garden diligently and can be found on LinkedIn.